absmach/magistrala-docs/docs/dashboards/widgets.md

 ![Calender Option](../img/dashboards/date-picker.png)

 The selected "from" and "to" times are included in the query sent to the database.
-Users can choose between Realtime and History modes:
+Users can choose between **Realtime** and **History** modes:

-    - History: Displays data within a specific time range set using the calendar.
+    - **History**: Displays data within a specific time range set using the calendar.

-    - Realtime: Shows data as it is updated in real-time.
+    - **Realtime**: Shows data as it is updated in real-time.

 The date-time calendar also includes time slots.
 Clicking on the first box allows you to enter the time using a 24-hour clock format.
-When live data is selected, a red blinking button appears on each real-time widget, ensuring the chart always displays Real-Time data.
+When live data is selected, a red blinking button appears on the widget.

 Here is an example of a time-series Area chart using live data:

 ![Time series area chart](../img/dashboards/area-chart-created.png)

+If no time window is set, **history** is set as default.

 #### 2. Chart Appearance Settings

 Chart Appearance Settings allow you to adjust how your charts look, including titles, axis labels, and refresh rates.
 Each chart type has unique settings accessible through the dialog that opens when you click on a specific chart.

-To further customize a chart's title, click the pencil icon on the widget after creation.
+To further customize a chart's title, click the `pencil` icon on the widget after creation.
 This opens a panel displaying current settings.
 While titles default to the chart name, they can be edited to fit your preferences.

+For **time-series charts**, settings are generally consistent except for pie charts which require multiple data sources and does not use axes.

+A user can only modify the **title** and **update interval**.
-For time-series charts, settings are generally consistent except for pie charts.
-The Update Interval determines how often the API requests new data from the database, with a default of 60 seconds.
-If no time window is set, charts will display the latest data after each update.
-Additionally, a user can modify the x and y-axis labels as needed.
+The update interval determines how often the API requests new data from the database, with a default of **60 seconds**.
+Additionally, a user can modify the **x and y-axis** labels as needed.

 ![Settings](../img/dashboards/settings-xyaxes.png)

-For pie charts, settings are unique as they require multiple data sources and do not use axes.
-A user can only modify the title and update interval.

-Gauge charts offer additional options, such as setting **minimum** and **maximum** values to control the scale.
+**Gauge charts** offer additional options, such as setting **minimum** and **maximum** values to control the scale.
 These default to *0* and *100*.
 Users can also select a unit from a provided list, including:

 1. Kilometer (km)
 2. Meter (m)